maccery/tellmeevents/README.md

 ## Structure
 The ``data.py`` file interacts directly with the Eventbrite API.
 This was designed to abstract the Eventbrite API from the views.

-``views.py`` contains basic logic about which templates are disabled.
+``views.py`` contains basic logic about which templates are displayed.

 ### Pagination
 The Eventbrite API is paginated, which was relatively hard to abstract.